tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 npm start
 ```

-You would be greeted with the following screen.
+You will be greeted with the following screen.

 ![hello-world](../images/hello-world.png)

 @@@ note
 This tutorial uses the current ESW.UISTD selections for user interface languages, libraries, and tools.
-These are the current selections.
+These selections
-They will be reviewed and updated once again as part of ESW Phase 2.
+will be reviewed and updated once again as part of ESW Phase 2.
 @@@

 ## Open in Development Environment

 At this point, you may want to open the project in an Integrated Development Environment (IDE), such as Intellij,
 if you are using one.
 The template creates a Typescript/npm-based frontend.
-We recommend VS Code or Intellij for the frontend applications.
+We recommend VS Code or Intellij.

-To open the UI project in VS Code, click on `File->Open` Or To open the UI project in Intellij, click on `File->New Project from Existing Sources`
+To open the UI project in VS Code, click on `File->Open`.
+To open the UI project in Intellij, click on `File->New Project from Existing Sources`

-Then browsing to the UI directory, open the `sample` project.
+Then browse to the UI directory, open the `sample` project.
 It should have a package.json file in it.

-## Create the Frontend
+## Create the UI

-In this section, we will be constructing a browser-based UI using React components in Typescript.
-We will create components that allow the user to specify various inputs in a form (e.g Setup/Observe command to be sent an Assembly or an HCD via `select` html tags), and then the a Submit button that will send the data to our backend.
-The response will then be rendered in UI components.
-This section of the tutorial will show how to add and render custom components within the application that act as clients to consume our gateway backend routes.
+In this section, we will begin constructing our browser-based UI using React components in Typescript.
+We will start by
+adding a login component.

 @@@ note
 The frontend tutorial uses functionality from the ESW-TS library.
-Be sure and look at the documentation for ESW-TS once
+The documentation for ESW-TS can be useful when
-you start working on your own UI.
+building your UI.
 ESW-TS documentation can be found [here](http://tmtsoftware.github.io/esw-ts).
 @@@

 ### Create login component

-We need the user to login via keycloak's login page.
-So we need to have a way to redirect the user.
+Use of the TMT Command Service via the UI Gateway requires authentication.
+The user must login via the TMT AAS login
+page, so we will add a login component from the ESW-TS library.
+Create a `Login.tsx` file in the `src/components` folder
-hence, Add the `Login.tsx` in components folder which will redirect the user to keycloak's login page.
+which will redirect the user to the TMT login page.
 Later we will use this `Login` Component in `Main.tsx`.

 Copy the full snippet shown below & paste it in Login.tsx